 Our reporting currency is the Renminbi.
 This annual report on Form 20-F also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at RMB 6.3757 to US\$1.00, representing the mid-point reference rate set by People's Bank of China on December 31, 2021.
-We make no representation that the Renminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
+Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at the rate of RMB 1.00 to USD 0.1436, representing the midpoint reference rate set by People's Bank of China on December 30, 2022, the last business day for the year ended December 31, 2022.
+We make no representation that the Remminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange and through restrictions on foreign trade.